-Integration in the Netherlands, including into the Dutch academic system, is challenging for many international PhD candidates.
-The PNN PhD Survey 2020 shows that although many international PhD candidates experience challenges related to cultural differences and language barriers, more than half have no access to integration assistance.
-In addition, international PhD candidates more often suffer from mental health issues and become victims of undesirable behavior, such as discrimination.
-Because of differences in (work) culture, inadequate knowledge of their rights, and institutional complexities, international PhD candidates may have difficulties standing up for themselves.
-PNN is committed to providing high quality information in English about the rights and obligations of PhD candidates.
-Also, PNN will advocate for fair remuneration by means of a ‘top – up’ system.
-Furthermore, PNN wants to encourage universities to offer more accessible integration services as well as mental health support structures.
+Integration in the Netherlands, including in the Dutch scientific system, is challenging for many international PhD candidates.
+The PNN PhD Survey 2020 shows that while cultural differences and language barriers are widely experienced by international PhD candidates, over half of them do not have access to integration support.
+Additionally, international PhD candidates are more likely to experience mental health issues and unwanted behavior, such as discrimination.
+Due to differences in (work) culture, lack of knowledge about their rights, and complex institutional procedures, international PhD candidates can find it difficult to advocate for themselves.
+PNN focuses on providing good, English-language information about the rights and obligations of PhD candidates within different structures and pursuing fair compensation through a 'top-up' system.
+Additionally, PNN wants to encourage universities to offer more accessible integration opportunities and mental health support.